 Kombi Krew – Complete

-‘Dancin’ In The Street’ will provide an opportunity for the community to partake in an interactive guided walk incorporating storytelling of the tales and testimonies of Moonah’s history, as well as an inpromput FLASHMOB!
-Breaking out into song and dance while learning more about Moonah on Sunday 30th May 2021.
+‘Dancin’ In The Street’ was undertaken by the Kombi Krew and provide an opportunity for the community to partake in an interactive guided walk incorporating storytelling of the tales and testimonies of Moonah’s history, as well as an impromptu FLASHMOB!
+Breaking out into song and dance at various locations around Moonah.

 Bach’s Art of Fugue

 A quartet of professional musicians (predominantly members of the Tasmanian Symphony Orchestra) who live in Moonah presented and performed Bach’s Art Of Fugue, exploring one of the highest forms of classical composition.
 Performing on the Moonah Post Office forecourt in heavy rain (you can hear it in the video below), they explained what a fugue is, why they were so important in the history of music and how they work.
 Then they played one from the greatest master of contrapuntal music who ever lived.